Amedeo Modigliani: A Failed Life But A Charming Art Gallery

 For its sensational public reception and its attendant issues of obscenity, the 1917 Paris show was Modigliani's only solo exhibition in his lifetime.
 On opening day, the gallery's storefront window was closed by police, but the show continued.
 In the spring of the same year, Russian sculptor Chana Orloff introduced him to a beautiful 19-year-old art student named Jeanne Hébuterne.
 She belonged to a Roman Catholic family, which was very conservative, but instead, they moved in together.
 After he and Jeanne moved in together, she became pregnant in 1918, and they named their daughter, Jeanne.

 In 1920, Amedeo died due to his worsening health conditions due to tuberculosis.
-At that time, Jeanne was pregnant by his second child.
+At that time, Jeanne was pregnant with his second child.
 There was an enormous funeral of Amedeo attended by many artistic communities.
 Soon after his death, Jeanne's parents took her away, but her selfless love was so pure that she took her life by falling from a five-storey building with her child.
 She was buried at Cimetière de Bagneux near Paris, but in 1930, her family allowed her body to rest beside Modigliani.
 His obituary reads,

 Struck down by Death at the moment of glory.